 Chronic arthritis pain in the spine is a frustrating side effect of the natural aging process.
 As we age, our spinal anatomy naturally begins to gradually deteriorate.
 Over the years, the wear and tear we put on our spine – even if we don’t realize it – takes its toll.

 While chronic arthritis pain can result from an injury, the symptom is more commonly associated with growing older.
-The vertebrae in the spine are separated by soft, thick pads known as intervertebral discs, and stabilized and interconnected by facet joints.
-These cartilaginous coated joints glide (or articulate) over one another, which help provide the mobility of our back and neck.
-As the cartilage slowly deteriorates, bone spurs develop as a result of bone-on-bone contact, soft tissue becomes inflamed, and nerves can become compressed – all leading to chronic arthritis pain.
+The vertebrae in the spine are separated by soft, thick pads known as intervertebral discs and stabilized and interconnected by facet joints.
+These cartilaginous coated joints glide (or articulate) over one another, which help provide the mobility of our neck and back.
+As the cartilage slowly deteriorates, bone spurs develop as a result of bone-on-bone contact, soft tissue becomes inflamed and nerves can become compressed – all leading to chronic arthritis pain.

-- Noninvasive – the most common treatments for patients suffering from arthritis pain are conservative in nature and are usually effective after several weeks.
-Pain medication, hot-cold therapy, low-impact exercises, stretching classes, and rest are all possible options.
+- Non-invasive – the most common treatments for patients experiencing arthritis pain are conservative in nature and are usually effective after several weeks.
+Pain medication, hot-cold therapy, low-impact exercises, stretching classes and rest are all possible options.

-- Surgical – spine surgery is almost always seen as a last resort when all other treatments have failed.
-Surgical options can include minimally invasive, outpatient endoscopic procedures all the way to open spine surgery and spinal fusion.
+- Surgical – spine surgery is almost always viewed as a last resort when all other treatments have failed.
+Surgical options can include minimally invasive, outpatient procedures all the way to traditional open spine surgery and spinal fusion.

 Laser Spine Institute

-If you are suffering from chronic arthritis pain in the back and/or neck and conservative treatments have not provided you with the pain relief you require, contact Laser Spine Institute to learn about our revolutionary endoscopic techniques today.
-We can provide you with a free MRI or CT scan review – a first step toward possibly helping you rediscover your life without back and neck pain.
+If you are experiencing chronic arthritis pain in the neck and/or back and conservative treatments have not provided you with the pain relief you require, contact Laser Spine Institute today to learn about our minimally invasive procedures.
+We can provide you with a free review of your MRI or CT scan – a first step toward possibly helping you find relief from neck and back pain.rediscover your life without back and neck pain.